apollographql/apollo-client/react-docs/source/subscriptions.md

 }
 ```

-> Subscriptions can be an alternative for re-fetching queries using polling.
+> Subscriptions are a good alternative to polling when the initial state is large, but the incremental change sets are small.
+The starting state can be fetched with a query and subsequently updated through a subscription.

 <h2 id="subscriptions-client">Getting started</h2>